Falling in Love With Jesus-

-Suzy explained to me that she had been a back-up singer for nearly every star of the Country stage—Dolly Parton, Ricky Skaggs, Winona Judd, and Riba McEntire, to name a few.
+Suzy explained to me that she had been a back-up singer for many stars of the Country stage—Wynonna Judd, Reba McEntire, and Kathy Mattea to name a few.
 But there was a dark side to the music industry, and it was no place for a girl with an unhealed heart.
-Through Riba (who was a Christian) and Riba’s hairdresser, Suzy had an encounter with the Holy Spirit.
-Then God told her, “Quit your job.”
-Soon after Suzy quit, Riba’s plane went down in flames with her entire band (but without Riba and Suzy on board).
+Through Reba (who was a Christian) and Reba’s hairdresser, Suzy had an encounter with the Holy Spirit.
+Soon after, Reba’s plane went down in flames with her entire band (but without Reba and Suzy on board).
 That got Suzy’s attention—God was watching out for her!
 She found her way to Morning Star Ministries where she fell in love with the Jesus to whom neighbors had introduced her when she was twelve years old and struggling in a dysfunctional family.

 I asked Suzy, “Have you always been in love with God since then?”

-“No,” she replied, “I started to lose that when I fell in love with my new career as a worship minister” (she had a hundred interns learning worship under her at Morningstar’s school of ministry).
+“No,” she replied, “I started to lose that when I fell in love with my new career as a worship minister” (she eventually had a hundred interns learning worship under her at Morningstar’s school of ministry).
 But Jesus came to me in dreams three nights in a row and said, ‘Divorce your ministry and marry your husband.'
-Kamran advised me, 'Don’t stop doing ministry; just divorce your ministry.'
+Kamran advised me, 'Don’t quit your ministry; just divorce it.'
 I didn’t quit, but I slowed down.
 I made falling in love with Jesus my main focus in life, and from then on, all of my ministry flowed from that.”
 And Suzy’s fire for Jesus was rekindled.

 As I listened to Kamran and Suzy, the answer came to me about what kept them in love with Jesus.
 It was was their constant focus on having an intimate friendship with Jesus.
 It was as simple as that.
 Our focus can drift from a love affair with Him toward work, gifts, ministry, or even inner healing.
 Our bent toward the pursuit of anything but friendship with Jesus can become so ingrained that we don’t even notice the drift is happening—imperceptibly, in increments until we’re off course and unaware of it.
 These three had chosen to stay focused perpetually on what is central to life and love.